What you'll learn

 - Establish a cue for taking turns to speak.
-For example, send a chat message during the call to raise a topic or chime in.
+For example, send a chat message during the meeting to raise a topic or chime in.

 - Admit or deny external participants as appropriate.
-External participants who aren’t on the Calendar event will need to ask to join the call.
-Someone on the call who’s in the same domain as the event organizer needs to accept their request before they can join the call.
+External participants who aren’t on the Calendar event will need to ask to join the meeting.
+Someone in the video meeting who’s in the same domain as the event organizer needs to accept their request before they can join the meeting.
 Ask participants to join 10 minutes early to avoid delays in starting the event.